 The tin mining roots of Ipoh

 I think my favourite mural is the one done in a Chinese style, depicting a scene of tin mining against jutting limestone outcrops.

 Ipoh town as it is today, like many towns of Malaysia, expanded during British colonial rule.
 In Ipoh’s particular case, the tin deposits of the Kinta Valley brought a ‘tin rush’ in the form of Chinese migrants, which is why the old town today retains a strong Chinese flavour.

-In its heyday, tin mined from the Kinta Valley dominated the global commodity markets for this resource, and was one of the reasons why the Malay peninsula was a valuable colonial region for the British empire.
+In its heyday, tin mined from the Kinta Valley dominated the global commodity markets, and was one of the reasons why the Malay peninsula was a valuable colonial possession for the British empire.

 The limestone hills of Ipoh

-The other reason why I like the choice of style for the mural, is the limestone outcrops in the background.
+The other reason why I like Zacharavic’s choice of style for the mural, is the limestone outcrops in the background.
 They are really quite magnificent in real life, rising in broken greys from the horizon, topped with wigs of green.
 Temples lie in the cradle of its overhangs.

-I sometimes wondered whether the limestone hills around the Ipoh area were an additional draw for the Chinese migrants that came here, seeking an escape from the bitter poverty of China back then.
+I sometimes wondered whether the limestone hills around the Ipoh area were an additional draw for the Chinese migrants who came here, seeking an escape from the bitter poverty of China back then.
 In profile, they do seem reminiscent of the limestone hills of Guilin.
-Such hills are often depicted in Chinese paintings, so I thought it was rather fitting for the mural of Ipoh limestone to be in this style.
+Such hills are often depicted in Chinese paintings, so I thought it was fitting for the mural of Ipoh limestone to be in this style.